Towards a Homotopy Domain Theory: A cartesian closed -category (c.c.i) with enough points

-In \cite{Martinez21} can be consulted some examples of reflexive objects in the category $KL(L^\ast_P)$, which are provided by methods of solving domain equations on arbitrary cartesian closed $\infty$-categories, where these type of equations are called \textit{Homotopy Domain Equations}.
+In \cite{Martinez21}, one can find some examples of reflexive objects in the category $KL(P)$, which are provided by methods of solving domain equations on arbitrary cartesian closed $\infty$-categories, where these types of equations are called \textit{Homotopy Domain Equations}.